1. Can I tutor at any school?

 We require no further involvement outside of the tutoring time.
 We highly encourage tutors to take advantage of the school district’s tutor training workshops offered twice during the year.

-7. Can I do things with the child outside of the program/school?
+7. Can I do things with the student outside of the program/school?

-Schools of Hope is a school-based program and does not allow volunteers to work with children outside of the structured school setting.
-Any contact outside of school with the child or family is prohibited.
+Schools of Hope is a school-based program and does not allow volunteers to work with students outside of the structured school setting.
+Any contact outside of school with the student or family is prohibited.

 8. Can I give gifts to the student I tutor?